 DRUG INTERACTIONS: Clonazepam, like all other benzodiazepines, accentuates the effects of other drugs that slow the brain's processes, such as alcohol, barbiturates, and narcotics and leads to increased sedation.

 PREGNANCY: Clonazepam and other benzodiazepines have been associated with fetal damage, including congenital malformations, when taken by pregnant women in their first trimester.
 Clonazepam is best avoided in the first trimester and probably throughout pregnancy.

 NURSING MOTHERS: Benzodiazepines are secreted in breast milk.
 Mothers who are breastfeeding should not take clonazepam.

-SIDE EFFECTS: The most commonly noted side effects associated with clonazepam are sedation, which is reported in approximately half of patients, dizziness which is reported in one-third of patients, weakness, and unsteadiness.
-Other side effects include a feeling of depression, loss of orientation, headache, and sleep disturbance.
+SIDE EFFECTS: The most commonly noted side effects associated with clonazepam are sedation, which is reported in approximately half of patients.
+Dizziness is reported in one-third of patients.
+Other side effects include a feeling of depression, loss of orientation, headache, weakness, unsteadiness, and sleep disturbance.